Home Articles How Architects Use Natural Light to Transform Spaces: Techniques & Iconic Examples

 The Pantheon, Rome

-The Pantheon is an ancient temple located in Rome that is renowned for its innovative use of light.
-The building’s dome features a large oculus that allows light to filter down into the interior space.
-The oculus creates a dramatic lighting effect that changes throughout the day, highlighting different parts of the interior and creating a sense of movement.
+The Pantheon in Rome is renowned for its innovative use of light.
+Its dome features a large oculus that allows light to filter into the interior space, creating a dramatic effect that changes throughout the day.
+The Pantheon remains one of the most studied examples of daylighting natural light in architecture, demonstrating how a single opening can animate an entire volume.

 Credit: Architecture | Latest News, Photos & Videos | WIRED